rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 - a CV/resume,
 - a cover letter, and
-- two or three sample projects (provide links and a short write-up for each)
+- two or three sample web projects (please provide links and a short write-up for each)

 to rucsuoft@gmail.com by November 5th.